There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 complementary unit in the Data Science major sequence
+- Level 2 core unit in the Data Science; Computing and Data Science; Human Sciences and Data Analytics major sequences

 - Level 2 elective

-- Typically this unit is assessed in the following ways: (1) assignments; (2) tests or quizzes; and (3) a final examination.
+Indicative assessments in this unit are as follows: (1) assignments; (2) tests or quizzes; and (3) a final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)